contanpe/PSCI/Theory Paper.md

 Numerically it can be defined (if x=1) as 0.963.

-Let us postulate that planck is the pulse of time, between 2 physical torsions or changes (ɸ^2), this then divided or "stabilized" by euler, then multiplied by a full rotation.
+Let us postulate that a granuum's abstract existence is a representation of the pulse of time appearing in physical reality, between 2 physical torsions/golden spirals (ɸ^2), this then divided or "stabilized" by euler, then multiplied by a full rotation between these 2 spirals.

-From here, we arrive at planck's constant:
+Expressing this, we arrive at a constant of movement:

-      h = (τ * ɸ^2)euler * 0.963 = [do the math]
+      h = (τ * ɸ^2)euler * 0.963 = 6.62614070×10^−34​

 Where 0.963 is the real/static part of the "Chaos" operator, and Tau is the previously determined time pulse.

+With a decimal exactitude of 8 digits, this value is strikingly close to the accepted value of Planck’s constant (6.62607015×10^−34 Js), suggesting that with the full precision of τ as defined, this model recovers a constant nearly identical to the experimental value.

 ---------------------------------------------------------------------------------------------------------------------------